Basilikon Doron: Background

-Basilikon Doron (Βασιλικὸν Δῶρον) means "royal gift" in Ancient Greek and was written in the form of a private letter to James's eldest son, Henry, Duke of Rothesay (1594-1612).
+Basilikon Doron (Βασιλικὸν Δῶρον) means "royal gift" in Ancient Greek and was written in the form of a private letter to James's eldest son, Henry, Duke of Rothesay (1594–1612).
 After Henry's death, James gave it to his second son, Charles, born 1600, later King Charles I. Seven copies were printed in Edinburgh in 1599, and it was republished in London in 1603, when it sold in the thousands.

 Content

 This document is separated into three books, serving as general guidelines to follow to be an efficient monarch.
 The first describes a king's duty towards God as a Christian.
 The second focuses on the roles and responsibilities in office.
 The third concerns proper behaviour in daily life.

 As the first part is concerned with being a good Christian, James instructed his son to love and respect God as well as to fear Him.
 Furthermore, it is essential to carefully study the Scripture (the Bible) and especially specific books in both the Old and New Testaments.
 Lastly, he must pray often and always be thankful for what God has given him.
+The first book additionally highlights the fact that God is the one who elevates the individual to kingship over a country as the basis for the King's heightened accountability to God.